MetalMonkey1980/macroeconomic-variance-models/EXPERIMENTAL_FRAMEWORK_V01_2026-08-22.md

 It may be a failure of the model.

+---

-# 17. What Would Count as Failure?
+## 17. What Would Count as Failure?

 The experiment should be allowed to conclude that:

-no stable Metal Monkey pattern was found, different questions produced contradictory results, the proposed dimensions were poorly defined,
+- no stable Metal Monkey pattern was found,
+- different questions produced contradictory results,
+- the proposed dimensions were poorly defined,
-Council layers did not explain observed similarities, or the model performed no better than a suitable baseline.
+- Council layers did not explain observed similarities,
+- or the model performed no better than a suitable baseline.

 These outcomes must remain legitimate.

-The experiment is successful even when the hypothesis is not.
+> **The experiment is successful even when the hypothesis is not.**

 The purpose is to discover what is actually there.

+---

-# 18. Baseline
+## 18. Baseline

 No pattern should be considered meaningful without comparison.

 Possible baselines may include:

-random Council assignment,
+- random Council assignment,
-random pairing of participants, overall population response distribution, comparison with alternative grouping methods.
+- random pairing of participants,
+- overall population response distribution,
+- comparison with alternative grouping methods.

 The final baseline method must be selected before the main analysis.

+---

-# 19. Avoiding Confirmation Bias
+## 19. Avoiding Confirmation Bias

 The experiment should follow:

-Question → Data → Observation → Pattern → Hypothesis
+> **Question → Data → Observation → Pattern → Hypothesis**

 not:

-Model → Desired Evidence → Confirmation
+> **Model → Desired Evidence → Confirmation**

 To reduce confirmation bias:

-Questions should be defined before analysing results.
+1. Questions should be defined before analysing results.
-Scoring rules should be documented.
+2. Scoring rules should be documented.
-Expected characteristics should be recorded separately.
+3. Expected characteristics should be recorded separately.
-Unexpected results must be preserved.
+4. Unexpected results must be preserved.
-Failed hypotheses must not be silently removed.
+5. Failed hypotheses must not be silently removed.
-Changes to the model must be documented.
+6. Changes to the model must be documented.
-Original data should remain available in an anonymized form where ethically possible.
+7. Original data should remain available in an anonymized form where ethically possible.

+---

-# 20. Reproducibility
+## 20. Reproducibility

 Every major experiment should eventually record:

-test version,
+- test version,
-question version,
+- question version,
-scoring version,
+- scoring version,
-dataset version,
+- dataset version,
-Council mapping version,
+- Council mapping version,
-analysis version,
+- analysis version,
-date,
+- date,
-assumptions,
+- assumptions,
-exclusions,
+- exclusions,
-and final results.
+- and final results.

 If the analysis is later performed with Python, the code should be versioned alongside the experiment.

 The goal is that another person can understand:

-What was asked → who answered → how answers were interpreted → how the result was calculated.
+> **What was asked → who answered → how answers were interpreted → how the result was calculated.**

+---

-# 21. The First Data Structure
+## 21. The First Data Structure

 Before writing an analyzer, we should define the data structure.

 A future participant record may eventually contain fields such as:

     participant_id
     council_position
     animal
     element
     yin_yang
     trigon
     question_id
     answer
     timestamp
     test_version

 Personal identifying information should not be stored unless it is genuinely necessary.

 The research dataset should use anonymous identifiers wherever possible.

+---

-# 22. The First Experiment Is Exploratory
+## 22. The First Experiment Is Exploratory

 The first experiment should not attempt to validate the entire Council of 60.